Minimizing Finite Sums with the Stochastic Average Gradient: Implementation Details

 The function $g$ is now written as the sum of $\sum_k L_k$ functions, each with a gradient with Lipschitz constant $\frac{\sum_k L_k}{n}$.
 The new problem has the same $\mu$ as before, but now has an $L$ equal to the average of the Lipschitz constants across the $f_i'$, rather than their maximum, thus improving the bound on the convergence rate.
 Sampling these functions uniformly is now equivalent to sampling the original $f_i$'s according to their Lipschitz constant.
 Thus, we might expect to obtain better performance by, instead of creating a larger problem by duplicating the functions in proportion to their Lipschitz constant, simply sampling the functions from the original problem in proportion to their Lipschitz constants.

-Sampling in proportion to the Lipschitz constants of the gradients was explored by~\citet{nesterov2010efficiency} in the context of coordinate descent methods, and is also somewhat related to the sampling scheme used by~\citet{strohmer2009randomized} in the context of their randomized Kaczmarz algorithm.
+Sampling in proportion to the Lipschitz constants of the gradients was explored by \auth{Nesterov}\citet{nesterov2010efficiency} in the context of coordinate descent methods, and is also somewhat related to the sampling scheme used by \auth{Storhmer and Vershynin}\citet{strohmer2009randomized} in the context of their randomized Kaczmarz algorithm.
+Since the first version of this work was released,~\auth{Needell et al.}\citet{SGkaczmarz} have analyzed sampling according to the Lipschitz constant in the context of SG iterations.
 Such a sampling scheme makes the iteration cost depend on $n$, due to the need to generate samples from a general discrete distribution over $n$ variables.
-However, after an initial preprocessing cost of $O(n)$ we can sample from such distributions in $O(\log n)$ using a simple binary search~\citep[see][Example~2.10]{robert2004monte}.
+However, after an initial preprocessing cost of $O(n)$ we can sample from such distributions in $O(\log n)$ using a simple binary search~\citesee{Example~2.10}{robert2004monte}.

 Unfortunately, sampling the functions according to the Lipschitz constants and using a step size of $\alpha_k = \frac{n}{\sum_{i}L_i}$ does not seem to converge in general.
 However, by changing the number of times we duplicate each $f_i$, we can interpolate between the Lipschitz sampling and the uniform sampling.
 In particular, if each function $f_i$ is duplicated $L_i + c$ times, where $L_i$ is the Lipschitz constant of $f_i'$ and $c$ a positive number, then the new problem becomes